-If you’re looking for the perfect 3 day Barcelona itinerary, look no further.
+If you’re looking for the best things to see and do in Barcelona, look no further.
+If we haven’t met, I’m Gina, and I’m an aesthetic traveler who visited Barcelona for the first time and then decided to become a travel blogger.
+No seriously.
+That’s how much I loved it here!
 Barcelona is one of Spain’s most popular tourist cities and my personal favorite city in Europe.
 Between the delicious tapas, gorgeous scenery, and stunning architecture, this eclectic city draws people from all over the world.
-If you are looking to spend a weekend or even a few days in Barcelona, you’ve come to the right place.
+In this post, I’ve laid out everything I consider to be a must-do, and also included a sample 3 day itinerary at the bottom.

 Explore Barcelona!